a11ywatch/kayle/README.md

 Re-work coming soon!

-## Fast crawls
+## Performance

 As we set the foundation to mark test cases that can pass and increase our target on automating accessibility we have a couple of layers that can make a major difference to the project.
 The following will save drastic time and money if done.

-1. Use a fast [crawler](https://github.com/a11ywatch/crawler) to gather all of the html to send to a web accessibility service that can perform audits like [pagemind](https://github.com/a11ywatch/pagemind) over CDP.
+1. Use a fast concurrent [crawler](https://github.com/a11ywatch/crawler) to gather all of the html to send to a web accessibility service that can perform audits like [pagemind](https://github.com/a11ywatch/pagemind) over CDP.

 2. Use the pre-compiled browser extensions to avoid over the wire latency `yarn build:extension`.